ericwq/goutmp/README.md

 # goutmp

 This is a golang client module which support utmpx API.
 The API is inspired by [libutempter](https://manpages.ubuntu.com/manpages/lunar/en/man3/utempter.3.html).
 The next stage is to create a pure golang client module to support [utmps](https://skarnet.org/software/utmps/).
-Currenly, The current implementation is a golang wrapper for `utmpx` C client library.
-I only test it on linux.
+Currenly, The implementation is a golang wrapper for `utmpx` C client library.
+Only test it on linux with [utmps](https://skarnet.org/software/utmps/).

 ## API